frconil/jekyll/_posts/2013-10-23-recovering-client-cert.md

     pk12util -o certfile.p12 -d sql:$OLDHOME/.pki/nssdb -n "<Certificate name>"
 {% endhighlight %}

-You can now import that certificate in your browser of choice.
+After creating a password for the certificate, you should be able to import it back in your browser of choice.